mtijas/potato-timer/README.md

 # tomato-timer
 A simple Pomodoro-style timer with intuitive CLI, written in Python.
-Developed and tested in Pop!_OS Linux so the program might not work in any other OS than Debian-based Linux.
+Developed and tested in Pop!_OS Linux and occasionally tested in Windows 10.

 ## Installation
 There is no install script of any sort at this time.
 Instead clone this repository